Sardar Udham: Copyright issues

 A biopic was made on the revolutionary Udham Singh, as Shaheed Udham Singh (2000) before Sardar Udham was conceptualised.
 The film's producer Iqbal Dhillon sent a public notice to Kaushal and Sircar claiming over the copyright of the film's biopic.
 The notice had stated "We, Surjit Movies and Iqbal Singh Dhillon are the producers and the sole, exclusive and absolute owners of copyrights and all other rights and to all the works of the Punjabi and Hindustani film Shaheed Udham Singh: Alias Ram Mohammed Singh Azad."
-In defence, few sources had stated that team did not borrow anything from that film and further added that by 2000, all his life’s work is copyright free and the team will not have any trouble for the film, unless the family of Udham Singh have any issue with the content.
+In defence, few sources had stated that team did not borrow anything from that film and further added that by 2000, all his life's work is copyright free and the team will not have any trouble for the film, unless the family of Udham Singh have any issue with the content.

 Academy Award submission

-The film was shortlisted among 14 other Indian films to be submitted at the 94th Academy Awards under the nomination of Best Foreign Film category.
+The film was shortlisted among 14 other Indian films to be submitted at the 94th Academy Awards under the nomination of Best International Film category.
 However, it was not selected.
 The jury members — Bengali music composer-director Indraadip Dasgupta and production designer Sumit Basu — criticised the length of the film and its delayed climax, which was the reason for not being selected to the nominations.
 The latter, however, stated that the film projects "hatred towards the British".
 The decision from the jury members received some backlash, calling their reasons "baseless".
 However, the director Shoojit Sircar and Vicky Kaushal respected the jury's decision as "a personal and subjective opinion".
 They however supported the Tamil film Koozhangal, which was selected as the official entry to the award ceremony, but that was also not nominated.

-Controversy Surrounds Rejection of 'Sardar Udham' as India's Official Oscar Entry: A Debate on Remembering the Past and Presenting India to the World.